ibm-cloud-docs/key-protect/migrate-tool.md

 The CSV status column output also reads: "FAILED - No Migration Intent found for the key"

-This means a migration intent does not exist for that key.
-Retry [Creating migration intents](#migrate-tool-create), ensuring the key resource CRN is included in the input file used, and check on the status of the operation.
+A migration intent does not exist for that key.
+Retry [Creating migration intents](#migrate-tool-create), ensuring the key resource CRN is included in the input file, and check the status of the operation.

 ### Sync command: Request too early
 {: #migrate-tool-troubleshoot-sync-early}